New-England-Weather-Balloon-Society/Tiny4FSK/README.md

 If you are going to fly your own payload using Horus Binary, you must get a payload ID allocated for your use.
 This can be done by  [submitting an issue](https://github.com/projecthorus/horusdemodlib/issues/new/choose)  or a pull request to this repository, or e-mailing VK5QI: vk5qi@rfhead.net

 **Do not use the testing (4FSKTEST-V2) payload ID on an actual launch!
 (ID 256)**

+## PCBWay PCBs
+The new Revision 4 PCBs have been fabricated and assembled through PCBWay.
+Their high-quality fabrication and assembly services is truly commendable.
+I appreciated the ability to choose from many different component suppliers to select the exact components I needed.
+Additionally, their customer service is incredibly responsive and helpful, and quickly notified me of design issues.
+I highly recommend PCBWay for any of your PCB prototyping & assembly needs.
+Thank you, PCBWay, for graciously sponsoring this project!
 ## PCB Configuration
 The Tiny4FSK PCB has many configurable operating modes, pins and power sources.
 This section will outline these parts of the PCB.